-14. AM/FM: Press to select AM/FM frequency band.
+13. AM/FM: Press AM/FM to select AM/FM1/FM2.

-15. ON/OFF/Volume: Press to turn ON/OFF.
-Turn to increase/decrease volume.
+14. ON/OFF/Volume: Press VOL - PUSH to turn ON/OFF.
+Turn VOL - PUSH to increase/decrease volume.

-If the volume is set above a certain level and the ignition is turned off, the volume will come back on at a

-"nominal" listening level when the ignition switch is turned back on.
+Note: If the volume is set above a certain level and the ignition is turned off, the volume will come back on at a "nominal" listening level when the ignition is turned back on.

-16. CD: Press to enter CD mode.
-If a CD is already loaded into the system, CD play will begin where it ended last.
+15. CD: Press CD to enter CD mode.
+If a CD is already loaded into the system, the CD play will begin where it ended last.

-17. LOAD: Press to load a CD, then select a slot number using the radio presets 1 through 6.
+16. LOAD: Press LOAD to load a CD, then select a slot number using the radio presets 1 through 6.
 If you don't select a slot within 5 seconds, the radio shall choose the first available slot for you.
-Press and hold for 2 seconds.

-slot for you.
-Press and hold for 2 seconds to auto load up to six CDs.
+Note: Press and hold for two seconds to autoload up to six CDs.